 Participants must be able and comfortable riding a bicycle and should be in good physical health.
 Participants with existing leg or knee issues should consult their physician to determine if this level of riding will be doable.

-In the Kayamut Intensive, teens will gain a greater sense of responsibility toward protecting the natural world through understanding human impact on the environment, considering their own lifestyles and impact, and consider ways to influence and encourage others to live more sustainably.
+In the Kayamut Expedition, teens will gain a greater sense of responsibility toward protecting the natural world through understanding human impact on the environment, considering their own lifestyles and impact, and consider ways to influence and encourage others to live more sustainability.

 - Gain an appreciation of the natural world